Luiz Araújo (footballer)

 Luiz de Araújo Guimarães Neto (born 2 June 1996), known as Luiz Araújo (/pt-BR/), is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série A club Flamengo.

-Career
+Club career

 São Paulo

 Born in Taquaritinga, São Paulo, Araújo began his career with Mirassol as a youth, before being promoted to the first team in January 2013.
 Before he could make his debut for Mirassol, Araújo joined São Paulo, returning to youth football.

 Loan to Novorizontino

 On 26 February 2016, after finishing as the top scorer in the U-20 Copa Libertadores, Araújo was loaned to Novorizontino until the end of the Campeonato Paulista in April.
 He made his professional debut for the club on 19 March, coming on as a second-half substitute in a 1–1 home draw against XV de Piracicaba.

 Return to São Paulo

 Following the Campeonato Paulista season, Araújo returned to São Paulo and immediately joined the first team.
 He made his senior and Série A debut for the club on 5 June 2016 against Cruzeiro, replacing Ytalo in a 1–0 victory.
 He then made his debut in the Copa Libertadores on 13 July 2016 against Atlético Nacional in the second leg of the semifinals, coming on as a substitute in the 2–1 defeat.
 On 5 November, Araújo scored his first professional goal, a late second half stoppage time strike to help São Paulo win 4–0 over Corinthians.

 Araújo finished his debut season with São Paulo on 11 December against Santa Cruz, scoring the fifth goal in a 5–0 home victory.

 On 15 February 2017, Araújo scored his first two goals of the season, earning a brace in a 3–1 away victory against Santos in the Campeonato Paulista.
 He played his final match for São Paulo on 4 June 2017, a 1–0 defeat against Ponte Preta.